18F/development-guide/pages/security/csp.md

 ### Server-side Implementation
 Similarly, to include CSP on the server, simply return a `Content-Security-Policy: {my-policy-string}` HTTP header in your web responses.

+Although a basic CSP policy is relatively easy to write, developers may wish to use a library to assist them with defining their policies in a declarative way on the server.
+Two of the most well known libraries are [secureheaders](https://github.com/twitter/secureheaders), a `ruby` gem written and maintained by Twitter, and `express.js` middleware [helmetjs](https://github.com/helmetjs/helmet).

 ## Caveats
+The biggest caveat is that CSP, by default, prevents the developer from adding inline `<style>` and `<script>` tags, and from specifying JavaScript behavior or CSS `style` attributes on DOM elements.
+This isn't a bad thing, as all current best practices in front-end development discourage the use of the aforementioned patterns.

+However, there are scenarios in which a developer may want to include an inline content tag, such as including a Google Analytics initializion script.
+For these cases, CSP allows the user to supply a `nonce` attribute to the inline script: `<script nonce=GHDGsfsd83hfdfFD3>...javascript here...</script>`.
+Then, in your policy, `script-src 'nonce-GHDGsfsd83hfdfFD3'`.
+Nonces must be regenerated on each request.
+Additionally, CSP Level 2 allows the developer to generate a SHA hash of the script content, and pass that to the `srcipt-src` directive as `'sha-{content-sha}'`.
+This eliminates the need for a `nonce` attribute.

 ## Further Reading